Glowing gem with some missed opportunities

 Prefer to jump to conclusions?
 Go ahead!

-A very nice unboxing video with spoke review has been posted by Phil Aston on YouTube.
+A very nice unboxing video and a review has been posted by Phil Aston on YouTube.

 Check it out!